-Laminate flooring usually is made from high-density fiber or wood particles, with a laminate overlay that is designed to look like wood or stone.
-A clear, hard layer is placed on top, giving the laminate floor its durability.
+Laminate flooring offers the look of hardwood or stone flooring, but without the expense and required maintenance.
+Usually made from high-density fiber or wood particles, the flooring is topped with a laminate overlay that is designed to look like wood or stone.
+Then, a second clear, hard layer is placed on top of the overlay, giving the laminate its durability.
 Laminate flooring has become a popular way to update the look of a home.

-Laminate flooring does not absorb sound well and can have a hollow sound when you walk on it, particularly in high heels.
+- Noise: Laminate flooring does not absorb sound well and can have a hollow sound when you walk on it, particularly in high heels.
 Using an acoustic underlay will help reduce the noise, but it still may be a nuisance.
 Laminate also lacks the visual warmth of other materials, including hardwood.

-Although laminate floors will increase a home’s value compared to wall-to-wall carpeting, hardwood floors will increase it even more.
+- Buyers know it’s not hardwood: Although laminate floors will increase a home’s value compared to wall-to-wall carpeting, hardwood floors will increase it even more.
 Buyers generally can tell the difference between laminate and hardwood or stone, and they prefer natural materials.

-The materials in laminate flooring are moisture resistant, but the floors can warp in high-moisture areas.
+- Warping: The materials in laminate flooring are moisture resistant, but the floors can warp in high-moisture areas.
 There is a debate over whether it should be installed in kitchens and bathrooms or other rooms that are exposed to heavy water or steam.
-Most manufactures warn that laminate flooring will be damaged by standing pools of water.
-This is true of other materials as well, but hardwood floors may be able to be sanded and refinished.
+Most manufacturers warn that laminate flooring will be damaged by standing pools of water.
+It is true of other materials as well, but hardwood floors may be able to be sanded and refinished.
 Laminate floors would have to be replaced.
 The material is still relatively new, so it isn’t clear how this type of flooring will hold up over time.

 Before You Buy